 The computations in this work are quite high although basically we have worked only with developments of order 1 in the Lyapunov constants but center depending on parameters.
 This is because the existence of parameters in the unperturbed centers makes the things more complicated.
-Before the simplifications, the polynomials appearing as coefficients of the perturbation parameters are of very high degree and with rational coefficients with high number of digits.
-In fact this is why we have only considered vector fields of degrees n = 3 and n = 4.
-The important gaps found in the proof of the main theorem of [21] and corrected here are also made in the later work [20].
-Using the same techniques developed in the present work the gaps can also be corrected.
+Before the simplifications, the polynomials appearing as coefficients of the perturbation parameters are of very high degree and with rational coefficients with a high number of digits.
+In fact, this is why we have only considered vector fields of degrees n = 3 and n = 4.
+The mistakes found in the proof of the main theorem of [21] and corrected here are also made in the later work [20].
+This other work can also be corrected using the same techniques developed here.

 It is possible to find high order focus especially for systems of degree even.
-The high order of these focus does not implies that automatically we can find more limit cycles.
+The high order of this focus does not imply that automatically we can find more limit cycles.
 What really happens is that the unfolding of the possible limit cycles is not guaranteed and it is usually not possible.
 For instance, from the work [20], it can be seen that there are homogeneous perturbations of degree four of a linear type center exhibiting a weak foci curve of order 24.
-However the complete unfolding of these weak foci in the general class of degree four vector fields, that has only 24 parameters, is not guaranteed.
+However, the complete unfolding of these weak foci in the general class of degree four vector fields, that has only 24 parameters, is not guaranteed.
 In fact, for degree six class, there exist weak foci curves of order larger than the number of parameters of the perturbation.

 In [17] the holomorphic centers are considered and it is proved that for low degree $4 \le n \le 13$ the cyclicity of each center is at least $n^2 + n - 2$ and for n = 3 it is at least 9.
-The results of this chapter provides higher values of the cyclicity but only for n = 3 and n = 4.
-Obtaining as new lower bounds 11 and 21, respectively, even though this last value has a proof which is not analytic.
+The results of this paper provide higher values of the local cyclicity but only for n = 3 and n = 4.
+Obtaining as new lower bounds in this class 11 and 21, respectively, even though this last value has a proof which is not completely analytic.
 We have also worked with other holomorphic centers, n = 5, 6, 7 but only with one parameter.
-In all cases we have found at least one extra limit cycle than the ones obtained in [17].
-But as the obtained lower bounds for M(n) are worse than other obtained in [14] we have not added here.
+In all cases, we have found at least one extra limit cycle than the ones obtained in [17].
+But as the obtained lower bounds for M(n) are worse than others obtained in [13] we have not added here.

-In all the proofs it is very important to restrict our studies to exactly the number of parameters k and $\ell$ in Theorem 3.1.
-Then we will have always only lower bound for the cyclicity in the considered families.
-This restriction ensures that the higher order terms do no affect in the expressions of the first order developments.
+In all the proofs it is very important to restrict our studies to exactly the number of parameters k and l in Theorem 3.1.
+Then we will always have only lower bound for the cyclicity in the considered families.
+This restriction ensures that the higher-order terms do no affect the expressions of the first-order developments.

-7. Appendix
+7. Accurate interval analysis